aguscasaletti/mapper/README.md

 ## What are the benefits of using this library?
 - Reduce your project's boilerplate, repetitive code (which can be quite huge for large structs and which you'll have to maintain), which in return will:
 - Let you focus on more important things that actually add some value to your project as a whole
-- Map between different types (as long as they're compatible).
-E.g: mapping an integer or a floating point number into a string
-- Use custom type converter functions when you're doing something too specific

 ## What are the risks/drawbacks of using this library?
 ### Performance